-- 113. Each of the Plaintiffs and Group Members acquired from DCSS, Lanzer and/or the Other Cosmetic Doctor Defendants cosmetic surgery services: - a. for the purpose of achieving the particular purpose of enhancing rather than diminishing their body's appearance (the Cosmetic Surgical Purpose); - b. made known by implication to the Defendants that they were acquiring the services for that purpose.
+- 113. Each of the Plaintiffs and Group Members acquired from DCSS, Lanzer, and/or-the Other Cosmetic Doctor Defendants cosmetic surgery services: - a. for the purpose of achieving the particular purpose of enhancing rather than diminishing their body's appearance (the Cosmetic Surgical Purpose); - b. made known by implication to the Defendants Lanzer, the Other Cosmetic Doctor

+Defendants and/or Wong that they were acquiring the services for that purpose.